rlucioni/recipes/recipes/brownies.md

 3. Whisk together eggs, sugar, vanilla, and salt in a separate bowl.
 Whisk in warm chocolate mixture.
 Fold in flour until just combined.
 Transfer to prepared pan, using a spatula to spread it out.
 4. Bake until a toothpick comes out mostly clean, about 40 minutes.

 Let cool (about 2 hours) before cutting into squares.
-Store at room temperature in airtight container, or freeze.
+Store at room temperature in airtight container or freeze.